wireless-broadband-alliance/wba-openroaming-portal/README.md

     actual RADIUS_TLS_NAME on the free-radius resolver.
 For more details consul this **
 76. `RETURN_APPS_ENABLED`: Enables or disables the return-to-apps configuration for mobile devices.
 If set to false, the asset association endpoints will not be exposed, preventing Android and iOS applications from linking to the portal.
-77. `RETURN_APPS_PACKAGE_NAME`: Defines the application identifier used for mobile app association.
-For Android, this corresponds to the package name (e.g., com.example.app).
-For iOS, this should follow the TEAMID.bundleId format required for Apple App Site Association.
+77. `RETURN_APPS_PACKAGE_NAME_ANDROID`: Defines the application identifier used for mobile app association for Android, this corresponds to the package name (e.g., com.example.app).
+78. `RETURN_APPS_ID_IOS`: Defines the application identifier used for mobile app association for iOS, this follows the TEAMID.bundleId format required for Apple App Site Association.
-78. `RETURN_APPS_FINGERPRINTS`: Contains the list of SHA-256 certificate fingerprints used to verify Android application identity.
+79. `RETURN_APPS_FINGERPRINTS`: Contains the list of SHA-256 certificate fingerprints used to verify Android application identity.
 Multiple fingerprints can be configured to support different signing certificates (e.g., debug, release, or rotated keys).